 You can also do your part to review your case and make sure reports and claims are filed on time.
 Double-check to make sure you meet deadlines on time and that you have followed the rules and regulations in place.

 What Is The Average Closing Time Of An L&I Claim?

 While the amount of money you receive varies according to your injury, award amounts for L&I claims are awarded when the claim closes—after medical services are rendered, the case has been reviewed by medical professionals, and Washington State L&I makes its decision.

 If you’re having difficulty resolving your L&I claim, an L&I attorney can help move things along.

-Any missing or incorrectly submitted forms or a lack of time-loss or loss of earning power calculations can delay an L&I claim.
-If the worker or their representative obstructs or prevents the L&I department from resolving a claim—such as not showing up for medical appointments or not participating in physical therapy—suspensions and other delays may occur.
+Any missing or incorrectly submitted forms or a lack of time-loss or LEP calculations can delay an L&I claim.
+If the worker or their representative obstructs or prevents L&I from resolving a claim—such as not showing up for medical appointments or not participating in physical therapy—suspensions and other delays may occur.

 After you file your L&I claim, you will follow several steps in order to close your claim and, with the help of an experienced L&I attorney, receive the benefits to which you are entitled:

 - You may complete an IME from an approved L&I provider stating that you have reached MMI and that your medical care is complete.

 - Your vocational counselor releases you to work.

 - L&I will release a written closing order.